SpectraLogic/ds3_browser/README.md

 Building a Qt application is generally the same on all platforms.
-It generally involves using `qmake` to generate Makefiles/project files/etc and then using your systems native build tools to build the application.
+It generally involves using `qmake` to generate Makefiles/project files/etc and then using your system's native build tools to build the application.
 It is recommended to build within a separate `build` directory to keep the source directory clean.
 This also makes it easy to clean your workspace.